DancesWithDingo/ViewModelToolkit/README.md

 }

 ```
 The `IDialogSupport<TModel>` interface requires a read/init `DialogManager<TModel>` property.
 Once declared, the `DialogManager` will collaborate with the View to present a default `SaveBarView` view.
-Page designers can add the default `SaveBarView` control (or any view implementing the 'ISaveBarView' interface).
-Or not, and one will be added automagically.
+Page designers can add a `SaveBarView` control (or any view implementing the 'ISaveBarView' interface) to the page.
+If not provided, and one will be added automagically.
 Control freaks can even override the save bar injection entirely with their own implementation of the `ISaveBarView` interface.

 ### The hidden `ToolbarManager` component